I am often asked about what books I’d recommend on the topic of motivation and persuasion. So I thought I would write this post to be a resource.

 The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work by Teresa Amabile, Steven Kramer, Sharon Williams.
 An excellent book detailing how people can gain greater enjoyment and motivation at work by focusing on daily progress towards an outcome or goal.

 The Normal Personality: A New Way of Thinking about People by Steven Reiss.
 This book will teach you how to better understand your own motivations and the motivations of others.
-It is based on the most recent research in the area of motivation.
+It is based on some of the most recent research in the area of motivation.

 Succeed: How We Can Reach Our Goals by Heidi Grant Halvorson and Carol Dweck.
 Learn how to create goals and pursue them in the most effective way possible.
 This book will get you focused and moving toward the outcomes you desire.
 A great book to refer to when setting your goals for the new year.